sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 Some rows of data had a lot of missing values.
 The fact that these were text based features made it hard to impute.
 These were manually removed to ensure the data is clean and ready to use.

 ### 3.2 Data Parsing
-Since a lot of the data was present in JSON arrays, we had to manipulate the dataframe to extract relevant information from these columns. e.g. We extracted the first 2 genres, first 2 production houses, first 2 keywords, first 6 cast members and crew members in important positions like Producer, Director etc. We did this on the entire dataset before any filtering.
+Since a lot of the data in columns was stored as JSON arrays, we had to manipulate the dataframe to extract relevant information from these columns.
+We extracted the first 2 genres, first 2 production houses, first 2 keywords, first 6 cast members and crew members in important positions like Producer, Director etc. We did this on the entire dataset.
 We have shown a sample code for parsing the genres column below.
 The other JSON columns were parsed similarly and stored in csv files.
-We subsequently read the stored csv files in the next steps.
+We subsequently read the stored csv files in the next step.

 ```r